glu-wi/chrr_measure_relational_data/README.md

-The parquet files in this repo were created from the csv files from [https://github.com/County-Health-Rankings-and-Roadmaps/chrr_measure_calcs/tree/main/relational_data](https://github.com/County-Health-Rankings-and-Roadmaps/chrr_measure_calcs/tree/main/relational_data).
+The parquet files in this repo were created from the csv files from County Health Rankings & Roadmaps, which are available at [https://zenodo.org/records/18332002](https://zenodo.org/records/18332002).